 We can provide funding of up to a total of $35,000 to any one environmental case.

-Please see the application form downloads below in both PDF and Microsoft Word formats.
+Please see the application form downloads at the bottom of this page, available in both PDF and Microsoft Word formats.
 This application form can be used for both Stage 1 and Stage 2 grant applications.

 For more information, please contact:

 EDRF funding can be used only to fund the fees and approved disbursements of lawyers and experts.
 The EDRF reimburses fees of lawyers and experts at $116/hour.
 Please note that the EDRF expects that lawyers taking on public interest environmental cases will offer a pro bono discount on their regular hourly rate for services according to a sliding scale.
 For full details, please refer to the application form.